zhuzhuhhh/DVHAM-fake-news-detection/README.md

 # DVHAM-fake-news-detection
- an effective multimodal fake news detection model
+ an effective multimodal fake news detection model.
 All data and code for this project will be uploaded after subsequent refinement.